Do hydrogen fuel cell cars have a bright future?

 The tank, meanwhile, is a masterpiece of engineering.
 After all, it must withstand 700 atmospheres of pressure.
 200 to 300 times more pressure than in your tires.
 In the meantime, hydrogen hardly ever escapes through the tank walls, but the tank is expensive to produce and must be tested and maintained.
 It takes up as much space as a diesel tank, although only a few liters can be stored.
 This makes it clear that an FCEV cannot be and will not be cheaper to maintain than a BEV, even in the long term.

 There are those who say that hydrogen cars are also being promoted so that customers will continue to have to leave a lot of money at the garages.
 However, it will not be possible to hide these higher maintenance costs from customers.
-You will see which drive is more expensive and which is cheaper to maintain.
+You will recognize which drive is more expensive and which is cheaper to maintain.

 Infrastructure costs are much higher (minus)

 The costs for the infrastructure, i.e. the necessary amortization of the investments, will ultimately have to be borne by car buyers and drivers.
-And this infrastructure has to be almost completely rebuilt, and quickly, whereas most of the electricity infrastructure already exists and only needs to be expanded incrementally.
+And this infrastructure has to be almost completely The electricity infrastructure already exists for the most part and only needs to be expanded gradually.

 Hydrogen storage is dangerous and therefore highly regulated.
 Production, transportation and refueling stations must be intensively secured and audited.
 The mandatory tests and maintenance for a hydrogen filling station alone are expected to cost over half a million euros per year.
 Such costs are far from being incurred by charging stations.